 Pipe Creek Tree Farm and Pumpkin Patch is just under an hour northwest of San Antonio, nine miles south of Bandera.

-It’s open on the weekends in October and has a variety of fun activities designed to keep kids under 10 entertained.
+It’s open on the weekends starting October 1st and has a variety of fun activities designed to keep kids under 10 entertained.
 Highlights including a hayride, a visit with farm animals, scarecrow dressing, rubber duck races, a large sandbox, and plenty of photo ops.

 805 Phil’s Road, Pipe Creek